RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 Since using raw band data to detect landslide scars produced unsatisfactory results, and given that this project aims to eliminate the need for predefined thresholds in traditional methods, NDVI and another index, the Bare Soil Index (BSI), were retained as input features for the unsupervised learning approach instead of being replaced by raw band values.

 ### Bare Soil Index (BSI)
-Since bare soil typically reflects more light in the red and blue bands than vegetated areas, and exhibits strong reflectance in the SWIR region while showing low reflectance in the NIR region, combining these spectral characteristics helps identify the presence of bare soil.
+Since bare soil typically reflects more light in the red and blue bands than vegetated areas, and exhibits strong reflectance in the SWIR region while showing low reflectance in the NIR region, combining these spectral characteristics helps identify the presence of bare soil (Roy et al., 1996).

 $$
 \text{BSI} = \frac{(\text{SWIR} + \text{Red}) - (\text{NIR} + \text{Blue})}{(\text{SWIR} + \text{Red}) + (\text{NIR} + \text{Blue})}